How to Make Butter

 - Dry the butter

-A sweet girl taught me how to make butter 3 years ago.
+A sweet girl taught me how to make butter in 2010.
 She was 7 when she taught me how.
 She and her brother were staying with me for a few days.
 I had some fresh milk with cream sitting on top and she asked me if I made butter.
 I told her I didn’t know how.
 So, she showed me.
-It was life changing.
+It was life-changing.
 I no longer get my butter from Kroger.

 #1 CHURN THE BUTTER

-Put the lid on your mixer & wrap it with a towel.
-This way you won’t spend the next hour of your life cleaning buttermilk off the back splash, counters, and floor of the kitchen.
+Put the lid on your mixer & wrap it in a towel.
+This way you won’t spend the next hour of your life cleaning buttermilk off the backsplash, counters, and floor of the kitchen.

 - It will double in size into whipped cream.